Former tennis star Jelena Dokic slams trolls over offensive posts about her body - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-How to get help: In the US, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+How to get help: In the US, call the 988 Suicide & Crisis Lifeline at 988.
 The International Association for Suicide Prevention and Befrienders Worldwide also provide contact information for crisis centers around the world.